xpack-dev-tools/riscv-none-elf-gcc-xpack/README-RELEASE.md

 Normally `README.md` should not need changes, but better check.
-Information related to the new version should not be included here, but in the version specific file (below).
+Information related to the new version should not be included here, but in the version specific release page.

 ## Update `CHANGELOG.md`

 - open the `CHANGELOG.md` file
 - check if all previous fixed issues are in
 - add a new entry like _v10.1.0-1.1 prepared_
-- commit commit with a message like _CHANGELOG: prepare v10.1.0-1.1_
+- commit with a message like _prepare v10.1.0-1.1_

 Note: if you missed to update the `CHANGELOG.md` before starting the build, edit the file and rerun the build, it should take only a few minutes to